daniel-rusu/pods4k/immutable-arrays/README.md

 <details>
 <summary>✅ Avoids delayed-processing defects</summary>

-Calling `Collections.unmodifiableList(myMutableList)` doesn't create a new immutable list — it simply wraps the original, which remains mutable.
-Although the view won't allow mutation, the underlying collection that the view references can still be mutated.
-This can introduce subtle defects when a view is shared and the underlying list is modified before the view is processed.
-This can happen when the view is shared and then a separate thread mutates the underlying list.
-Another scenario is when the handling logic gets updated to delay the processing to a later time by introducing a worker queue.
+Using `Collections.unmodifiableList(...)` wraps a mutable list without copying it.
+While the wrapper prevents mutation, the underlying list can still be modified.
+This can introduce subtle defects:

+* A separate thread mutates the underlying list after the view is shared.
+* Processing is delayed (e.g. via a worker queue) while the original list changes.

-Immutable arrays don't have this problem as they can never be mutated.
+Immutable arrays don't have this concern as they can never be mutated.

 </details>